CodethinkLabs/wago/README.md

 # WalletGo

-Wallet go is a distributed consensus client for trading arbitrary currencies between various users via the raft consensus algorithm.
+Wallet go is a distributed consensus client for trading arbitrary currencies between various users via the [raft consensus algorithm](https://raft.github.io/raft.pdf).
-It is not vetted or secure (at all) from bad actors and should not be used in any trust-less system.
+It is not secure (at all) against malicious actors and should not be used by anyone.

 ### Usage: